mauriciopoppe/recently-modified-files/README.md

 [![Codecov Status][codecov-image]][codecov-url]
 [![Standard][standard-image]][standard-url]

-> Gets a list of recently modified files
+> Gets a list of recently modified files in a dir

 ## Install